hero media

 AI Prompt

-Discover some of Sydney’s most stunning less-lazed-upon beaches all in one day with the Resolute Beach Circuit Walk.
-Offering access to Resolute Beach, one of Sydney’s best covert swimming spots, this sometimes-steep trek also covers West Head and Great Mackerel beaches.
-And once you’re navigated the trail speckled with rich flora and fauna and plonk yourself on Resolute itself, you’ll be treated further to views across Pittwater and Barrenjoey Headland.
+Discover several of Sydney’s less-lazed-upon beaches all in one day with the Resolute Beach Circuit Walk from the Resolute Picnic Area.
+Offering access to Resolute Beach, one of Sydney’s best covert swimming spots, the trail also sweeps in West Head and Great Mackerel beaches where giant monitor lizards often sunbake on rocks.
+Once you’ve navigated your way through, plonk yourself on Resolute itself where views across Pittwater and Barrenjoey Headland dazzle.

 Distance: 6-kilometre loop